Swiftal13/BeginnerMachineLearningNotes/NaturalLanguageProcessing.md

 this code creates a **sequence of tokens** that make each sentence

 with words that are not within the word index, eg **unrecognised**, it will just show the sequence of the words it has an index for

+we can handle unrecognised words by passing a property called the oov_token = "<OOV>" In the word keys, it will assign a number to an OOV, and then all unrecognised words will have number 1 for its key